zenoss/twill/README.txt

 ----------------------------

 Cory Dodt had a great idea with PBP, and I thank him for his insight.
-Ian Bicking gave me the idea of reimplementing PBP on top of IPython.
+Ian Bicking gave me the idea of reimplementing PBP on top of IPython (since abandoned in favor of `cmd`.)
 Grig Gheorghiu was strangely enthusiastic about the simple demo I showed him.
 John J. Lee has promptly and enthusiastically checked in patches to mechanize.
+Michele Simionato is an early adopter who has helped quite a bit.
 Thanks, guys...

 ::

-   CTB 4/05
+   CTB 5/05